Cornerback Collin Wright ready to welcome Virginia Tech’s Kyron Drones to the Farm

 According to Wright, that versatility comes from playing high school football in the state of Texas, known to be a hotbed of football talent.

 “I played safety in high school, so I’m used to fitting, running an alley and all those things,” Wright said.
 “When my coach calls on me to play nickel and safety, it [feels] just like high school.
-Having that experience and having a great high school coach that set me and let me learn schemes made me an overall great defensive back.”
+Having that experience and having a great high school coach that set me up and let me learn schemes made me an overall great defensive back.”

 Pro Football Focus currently grades Wright as one of the top four cornerbacks in the ACC, a testament to the strong start the junior has had to the season.
 But rather than just his individual performance, Wright also highlighted the defense’s overall improvement.
 The defense’s performance has been “great,” he noted.